dkolkena/adhd/adhd.md

 ^ Depression: could be reaction to environmental stressors, or sometimes correlate with bipolar (impulsivity)

-^ Anxiety: mood swings, lack of energy, low self-esteem, imposter syndrome
+^ Anxiety: sense of impending doom (exacerbated by procrastination), mood swings, lack of energy, low self-esteem, imposter syndrome

-^ ODD: refusing to comply with rules, frequent periods of anger/resentfulness
+^ ODD: refusing to comply with rules, frequent periods of anger/resentfulness, potentially issues with unhealthy criminal behavior

 ^ Tics could include vocal tics, motor tics, nervous habits like nail biting/nose picking/hair pulling, even Tourette's

-^ Spectrum disorders share some elements with ADHD but is a separate diagnosis
+^ Like ADHD, Spectrum disorders can affect language skills, behavior, social interactions, and the ability to learn.
+Share "neurodiversity", share some elements with ADHD but are a separate diagnosis.

 ---
 [.build-lists: false]